iopipe/iopipe-js-profiler/README.md

 ### Engines

-Use to use >=2.0 of this library, you must be running on Node.js 8 or higher (8.10 and up on AWS Lambda).
+To use >=2.0 of this library, you must be running on Node.js 8 or higher (8.10 and up on AWS Lambda).
 If you are running on 6.10 on Lambda, use a 1.x version, as the native profiler is not available on that runtime, and will be compiled in the 1.x version of this library.

 ## Config